mjlee177/Capstone_Fruits_Classification/README.md

 ## Business Case

 The results of this study can provide insights into real world cases where fruits categorization is important.
-Fruits identification could be used to improve grocery store checkouts, train robots to handle fruits, farming,
+Fruits identification could be used to improve grocery store checkouts, train robots to handle fruits, or sorting fruits at a warehouse, grocery store, or farm.

 ## Modeling Plan